marcbaitinger/sapl-server/sapl-server-ce/README.md

 1. Realm settings
 2. Endpoints **OpenID Endpoint Configuration**

 You should see an overview page in JSON format with various parameters.
-The next step is to configure the **application.yml**.
+To create a configuration we recommend using the setup wizard.
+Alternatively, the **application.yml** can also be edited manually.
 The following configuration can be adopted here:

 ```shell
 spring.security.oauth2.client: